verify-U-GmbH/api-documentation/lib/web/index/schufa.html.md

 After that, you will be able to store your Schufa account credentials in the **settings** section.

-We offer the following two Schufa check methods:
+We offer the following Schufa check methods:

 ### Bank check <a name="bank-check"></a>